dennisdoomen/CSharpGuidelines/_pages/1100_MemberDesignGuidelines.md

 ### <a name="av1125"></a> Don't expose stateful objects through static members (AV1125) ![](/assets/images/2.png)

 A stateful object is an object that contains many properties and lots of behavior behind it.
 If you expose such an object through a static property or method of some other object, it will be very difficult to refactor or unit test a class that relies on such a stateful object.
-In general, introducing a construction like that is a great example of violating many of the guidelines of this chapter.
+In general, introducing a construct like that is a great example of violating many of the guidelines of this chapter.

 A classic example of this is the `HttpContext.Current` property, part of ASP.NET.
 Many see the `HttpContext` class as a source of a lot of ugly code.
 In fact, the testing guideline [Isolate the Ugly Stuff](http://codebetter.com/jeremymiller/2005/10/21/haacked-on-tdd-and-jeremys-first-rule-of-tdd/) often refers to this class.